kk60195/N-Body-Simulation/readme2Test.txt

-simple readme to see branching
+simple readme in new feature